Partial Dentures Newton & Brighton, MA

 Traditionally, partial dentures use bent wires that look like paper clips that help the partials latch onto the adjacent teeth in order to hold in place.
 This can sometimes lead to discomfort and patients often require the use of creams and powders to help their partials stay in place.

-No-wire partials are removable and are made of flexible material that are durable and are hard to break.
+No-wire partials are removable and are made of flexible material that is durable and are hard to break.
 Recent advancement in dental technology uses nylon to replace the usual metal and pink acrylic that is used for dentures.
 When used for partials, nylon resembles the pink color of the gums and can still be durable even if a thin portion is used for both the base and the clasps.
 These clasps curl comfortably to the necks of the teeth making them look invisible.

 These types of partials are very stable and don’t use your natural teeth to latch on to.
 And unlike partials with metal clasps, the structure and fit does not change over time.